Clarkson

 Population growth drivers in Clarkson are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on ABS population updates and AreaSearch validations, as of Nov 2025, Clarkson's estimated population is around 15,699.
-This reflects a growth of 1,795 people since the 2021 Census, which reported a population of 13,904.
-The increase is inferred from AreaSearch's estimate of 15,492 residents following examination of ABS' latest ERP data release (June 2024), and an additional 337 validated new addresses since the Census date.
-This results in a density ratio of 2,415 persons per square kilometer, placing Clarkson in the upper quartile nationally according to AreaSearch assessments.
-Clarkson's growth rate of 12.9% since 2021 exceeds the national average of 9.7%.
-Overseas migration contributed approximately 56.99999999999999% of overall population gains recently.
+Based on AreaSearch's analysis of ABS population updates for the broader area, the estimated population of the suburb of Clarkson is around 15,699 as of Feb 2026.
+This reflects an increase of 1,795 people (12.9%) since the 2021 Census, which reported a population of 13,904 people.
+The change is inferred from AreaSearch's estimation of the resident population at 15,492 following examination of the latest ERP data release by the ABS in June 2024 and an additional 337 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,415 persons per square kilometer, placing Clarkson in the upper quartile relative to national locations assessed by AreaSearch.
+Clarkson's 12.9% growth since the 2021 census exceeded the national average (9.9%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 56.99999999999999% of overall population gains during recent periods.

 Frequently Asked Questions - Population